-John Sobolewski is the Global Chair of Latham’s Liability Management Practice, and the Global Vice Chair of Latham’s Capital Markets Practice.
+John Sobolewski is the Global Chair of Latham’s Liability Management Practice, and a member of the firm’s Capital Strategies Committee.

-John represents funds and corporate borrowers in their most complex financing and liability management transactions.
+John represents asset managers and corporate borrowers in their most complex financing and liability management transactions.

 His experience spans the full range of leveraged finance, including liability management and special situations, out-of-court workouts and in-court workouts, hybrid and opportunistic capital, debt capital markets offerings and exchanges, and syndicated and private credit.